gommo/ai-kb/README.md

 To run the application in debug mode and see additional logging information, use the `-v` flag when starting the application:

+   npx ai-kb -v

+This will provide detailed logging information about the file matching process, which can be helpful for troubleshooting or understanding how the tool processes your codebase.

 ## Output

 The tool generates markdown files named `ai-kb-<section-name>.md` for each section defined in your config file.
 These files contain the content of the matched source files, optimized for AI consumption.